tomas-fryza/probe-request-project/README.md

 # Probe request project

 Wi-Fi probe requests collected in lab `sc6-61` at Brno Univ. of Technology and stored in both, CSV and PCAP (compatible with [Wireshark](https://www.wireshark.org/) or Python [Scapy](https://scapy.readthedocs.io/en/latest/index.html)) files.
-The two [simple sniffers](https://gitlab.com/tbravenec/esp32-probe-sniffer) of probe pequests using ESP32 as a networking device with connected SD card as a storage were used at `position_1` and `position_2`.
+The two probe requests' [sniffers](https://gitlab.com/tbravenec/esp32-probe-sniffer) using ESP32 as a networking device with SD card as a storage were used at `position_1` and `position_2`.

 To work with PCAP files in Python, install the latest version of Scapy: